 IAWF Issue Papers

-The Board of Directors of the International Association of Wildland Fire have developed a range of Issue Papers that engage discussion of the key issues facing our profession today: Extreme Fires, Fire Suppression, Competing Resources and International Cooperation.
+The Board of Directors of the International Association of Wildland Fire have developed a range of Issue Papers that engage discussion of the key issues facing our profession today: Climate Change, Extreme Fires, Fire Suppression, Competing Resources and International Cooperation.

 Share your ideas with us through: